rpad300/shortlistAI/docs/ai/providers.md

 - Never hardcode keys or base URLs outside configuration modules.
 - Only send the minimum data required by each provider, in line with the privacy policy.
 - Provider usage is logged via `AIResponse` metadata to support cost monitoring.
+- **Brave Search specific**:
+  - Never send CV content, personal data, or sensitive information to search API
+  - Only use public identifiers (names, company names) for enrichment
+  - All search data is publicly available information
+  - Respects GDPR and data protection regulations